aantron/ocaml.org/data/planet/rgrinberg/spacemacs-useful-buffers-gotcha.md

 source:
 ---

-<p>I&rsquo;ve ran into a little spacemacs annoyance that took me a while to resolve, and
+<p>I’ve ran into a little spacemacs annoyance that took me a while to resolve, and
 it seems like it could pop up under a variety of different contexts.
 I figured that a few words about it here might save others some time.</p>